amzy55/amzy55.github.io/_projects/4-OnlineMultiplayerShooter.md

 ---

-*This is a work in progress - the game will be released in June 2025*
+*This is a work in progress - the game will be released in June 2025.
+If you are interested to know more, I'd love to have a chat about it.*

-My biggest contribution until now to the project was the integration and maintenance of the **Gameplay Ability System (GAS)** in our game.

-*More content to be added*